James Hargest College

-James Hargest College (Māori: Te Kura o Hēmi Hakena) is a large school of 1,876 students (as of November 2025), in Invercargill, New Zealand.
+James Hargest College (Māori: Te Kura o Hēmi Hakena) is a large school of 1,900 students (as of July 2025), in Invercargill, New Zealand.
 The school caters for students from year 7–13.

 The school is divided into two campuses, known as James Hargest Junior Campus (Year 7–8) and James Hargest Senior Campus (Year 9–13).
 The campuses are at opposite ends of Layard Street and are separated by about a 15-minute walk (1.5 km).

-James Hargest College is named after Brigadier-General James Hargest.
+James Hargest College is named after Brigadier James Hargest.

 Junior campus

 James Hargest College's Junior Campus was formerly known as Rosedale Intermediate School until it became part of the former James Hargest High School to make James Hargest College as part of the Ministry of Education review of schools in 2004.
 Other intermediate schools in the city merged with the newly formed James Hargest Junior Campus, increasing the school's roll and stretching resources.
 Because of this, a new technology block was built, and several new classrooms have been built since the merge.
 There are 19 homeroom classrooms with an approximated amount of enrolled students being 600 as of October 2025.

-The subjects in the Technology Block (known as the Atrium) include Science, Art, Woodwork (known as Hard Materials), Foods & Fabrics, an ICT & Media Suite, and Music.
+The subjects in the Technology Block (known as the Atrium) include Science, Art, Woodwork (known as Hard Materials), Foods & Fabrics, and ICT & Media Suite, and Music.

 Senior campus

-The Senior Campus covers Years 9–13, and as of 1 July 2020 had 1271 enrolled students.
+The Senior Campus covers Years 9–13, and as of 1 July 2025 had 1,900 enrolled students.

 The school has multiple blocks, which are used for different purposes: